KristoforMaynard/SublimeMessagesPylint/README.md

  - pylint version >= 1.0.1

 Much of the inspiriation for this plugin comes from the pylinter plugin, but with an effort to make it a bit more natural.
 For instance, when you edit a file, and marked lines move, the gutter marks move with them.

+Gutter mark colors are determined by the following scopes in your sublime color scheme:
+ - SublimeMessages.error
+ - SublimeMessages.warning
+ - SublimeMessages.info